-A student may request that a maximum of six (6) semester hours of graduate credit earned through extension courses (e.g. Independent Studies) be counted toward a graduate degree program at Cameron University.
+A student may request that a maximum of six (6) semester hours of graduate credit earned through extension courses (e.g. Independent Studies) be counted toward a graduate degree or graduate certificate program at Cameron University.
 Requests must be approved by the appropriate department.
-Extension course credits earned at other regionally or nationally accredited institutions of higher education and counted in a graduate degree program at Cameron University will be considered transfer credits.
+Extension course credits earned at other institutionally accredited college or university and counted in a graduate degree or graduate certificate program at Cameron University will be considered transfer credits.
 See the above statements.